There are quite a few portable model train tables on the blog.

 So, what to do?
-I decided to build a railway that could be folded into its own layout requiring less than 10min to uncrate, and less than 5min to re-crate.
+I researched portable model train tables and decided to build a railway that could be folded into its own layout requiring less than 10min to uncrate, and less than 5min to re-crate.

 The second sheet I drilled the shallow depressions again, and lowered the sheet onto those I had just secured, and again tightened very securely with 32mm x6mm screws.
 The result is a firm open box of two 4x4ft 17mm sheets held together with 25mm dowels in the corners.

 I next purchased an 8x4ft 12mm non-structural ply sheet and cut four planks that would fully enclose the box, and screwed each of them into place with eight 32mm screws and washers, four screws for top each side, and four along the bottom.

 The result was a 4x4ft fully-enclosed crate, one foot deep.
 A little heavy, but solid, and deep enough so that if my grandson gets really absorbed and builds some mountains, the depth of the crate will allow the mountains to be a permanent fixture inside the crate.

 I unscrewed everything and put the two 17mm plates back exactly as they were when new.
 I purchased three 6mm bolts and cut off the thread and the nut from each, and cleaned them up on the bench grinder, to make three 60mm long steel dowels.

 I also purchased a 6mm dowel drill-bit and made three holes each in the facing end-grain of both 4x4ft plates, just deep enough to take the steel dowels.
 I inserted the dowels and banged the two sheets together with a rubber mallet, using a piece of waste timber to ensure the plates were not damaged.